“…if not actually disgruntled, he was far from being gruntled…” - P.G. Wodehouse, The Code of the Woosters

 Bayless and JJ could have, and should have, been offered a chance to make the big team, or traded for a meaningful return.
 Instead, we have a purge of players who object to their role.
 Bayless was well-known for imagining himself to be the starting point guard, and resisting the thought of becoming a useful backup at the 2.
 I don’t blame the kid for resisting the bench; every player should want to be a starter.
 Bayless is now at his fourth NBA stop in as many years, so he’s clearly no saint, but that’s not the point.

 GMs and coaches of pro sports teams must always view their players in a bifurcated manner.
 Management loves its players when they are drafting or trading for them, but must be ready to dump them in service to the higher cause of constant club improvement.
 In short, all players are assets, like cash, or draft picks.
 I accept that, and I accept that a player who can’t, or won’t, do what the coach asks of him has to go.
 But I don’t have to accept players being donated to other teams for no return, because Coach doesn’t like them.
 If you have decided a guy must go for disciplinary reasons, you feature him (yes, even in Summer League) at your earliest opportunity.
 Then you strike your best deal.
 How can dumping JJ and Bayless for a total return of a second round pick in 2014 be considered an adequate return?
 What was the rush?

 I’ve yet to find anyone who pays big money to go to a Raps game in order to watch the coach, and the Tough Guy shtick gets old fast.
 I’m not quite ready to rescind my Rookie award to the coach, but one more charity stunt like these two, and I will.

-Topics: Dwane Casey
+Tags: Dwane Casey